JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 .* Power
 .* Scarcity / Ubundence
 * The size of tech (in the number of staff) companies getting to IPO's or 1 billion dollars is ever smaller
+* Strategy vs Tactics.
+For us, in this room, it's important to be clear on strategies.
+However what we often use to communicate is tactics.

 # Acknowledgements